Wired Like a Brain: Neuromorphic Hardware's AI Future

 The Energy Crisis Hidden in Your Laptop

-Here is a number that should stop you cold: training GPT-4 consumed roughly 50 gigawatt-hours of electricity — enough to power 5,000 American homes for a year — because billions of parameters require intensive computation and continuous data movement.
+Here is a number that should stop you cold: training GPT-4 consumed an estimated 50 gigawatt-hours of electricity.2 That is enough to power 5,000 American homes for a year, because billions of parameters require intensive computation and continuous data movement.

 Why are our machines such energy hogs?
 Blame it on 1940s thinking.
 Every computer today, from your smartwatch to Google’s data centers, follows the von Neumann architecture.
 Imagine a brilliant chef (the processor) who must trek to a distant pantry (memory) for every ingredient.
 Fetch data.
 Process it.
 Store it back.
 Repeat billions of times per second.